The 25 most stylish cyclists of all time

 Marcel Kittel is the fast and elegant bunch sprint exception.
 Tall, blond, strong and immaculate, his power is as controlled as it is devastating.
 And it’s control that gives Kittel ice-cool style.
 Most of the riders he competes with in sprints are on the ragged edge, and very often they cross it, but Kittel never is, at least not yet.

 Sprinters are the first to lose their edge, so we’ll see if Kittel is so cool when the next big sprint thing challenges him in a few years’ time.
-He’s the number one for now though, plus he’s got the sharpest haircut in the 21st century peloton, and he can wear aviator sunglasses — a style statement that few can carry off.
+But for the moment he’s got the sharpest haircut in the 21st century peloton, and he can wear aviator sunglasses — a style statement that few can carry off.

 If the other riders in this list are Ferraris (the cars, not the doctor), Jaguars, Lamborghinis and McLarens, then Andrea Tafi is our Bugatti Veyron: megawatts of power but with style and poise to go with them.